-- ▶ Design Concept fees - ▶ Commission budgets - Design Workshop costs.
-(Artist fees associated with Noongar input into placemaking will be covered by a separate budget allocated to implementation of the Gnarla Biddi Strategy) - 'Value added" costs.
-This is the additional cost for artwork treatment of an exisiting element above the estimated base cost - ▶ Contingencies and disbursements - ▶ Contractors' margin for management of the public art process
+- ▶ Concept Design fees

+- ▶ Commission budgets

+- 'Value added" costs.
+This is the additional cost for artwork treatment of an exisiting element above the estimated base cost

+- ▶ Contingencies and disbursements

+- ▶ Contractors' margin for management of the public art process

 The high level allocations are based on the ability to maximise the visual impact of public art by 'value adding' to existing architectural and landscape elements, where appropriate.